GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ## Overview

 The Gluu Server bundles the Passport.js authentication middleware to enable social login and inbound SAML, OAuth, and OpenID Connect ("inbound identity").
-Passport normalizes the process of supporting external authentication and also provides a standard mapping for user claims and registration in your Gluu Server IDP.
+Passport normalizes the process of supporting user authentication at external providers, and also provides a standard mapping for user claims and registration in your Gluu Server IDP.

 Passport is a Node.js app and includes out-of-the-box support for hundreds of "authentication strategies", including popular consumer social apps like Facebook, Twitter, Github, etc.